cekkr/cudaway/studies/ROCm-API-LinuxVsWindows.md

 2. **No Multi-GPU:** The lack of **RCCL** 35 and driver-level Peer-to-Peer (P2P) support 48 makes any multi-GPU development impossible.
 3. **No Serious Tooling:** Development is severely hampered by the absence of a debugger (rocgdb), a full-featured profiler (ROCProfiler), and the critical system-monitoring tool rocm-smi.35 Developers cannot effectively debug, optimize, or even monitor the power and memory usage of their GPU kernels, a situation that multiple developers have described as a "nightmare".50

+### **Why the Windows HIP SDK Stops at Math Libraries**

+The Windows distribution is intentionally narrow.
+AMD's packaging guide explains that the HIP SDK installs a preselected set of binaries under `C:\Program Files\AMD\ROCm` and wires them into Visual Studio via the HIP extension.75 76 That pipeline has three structural constraints:

+1. **Narrow QA Matrix:** AOT libraries (rocBLAS, rocRAND, rocSPARSE) are prebuilt for an explicit hardware whitelist.41 Shipping the full ROCm catalog would multiply the validation matrix across every discrete Radeon SKU + driver revision, which the HIP SDK team explicitly avoids.75
+2. **Driver Capability Mismatch:** Debuggers, profilers, and management stacks rely on the Linux Kernel Fusion Driver (KFD) interfaces (`/dev/kfd`, perf counters, HSA events).
+Those interfaces simply do not exist on top of WDDM, so the tools cannot be shipped even as "unsupported" builds without rewriting them.35 43
+3. **Install Footprint:** The Windows installer is designed to slot into Visual Studio/MSBuild, which expects redistributable-friendly payloads.
+Large components like MIOpen or RCCL depend on Python generators, Tensile kernels, and ROCm's `amdgpu-install` packaging logic—all of which are absent from the HIP SDK channel.75

+These constraints explain why the HIP SDK is more of a *companion kit* than a platform: AMD curates the smallest set of pieces that can coexist with WDDM, be validated on a gaming-driver cadence, and fit into a Visual Studio-friendly installer.

 ## **Architectural Divergence: The Root of Windows Limitations (WDDM vs. KFD)**

 The feature gap is not a temporary oversight; it is the result of a fundamental, architectural barrier at the operating system and driver level.